-Flavorful marinated mushrooms stuffed with a soft vegan cheese are topped off with tart, tangy and sweet sundried tomatoes in my Vegan Marinated & Grilled Stuffed Mushrooms.
+These flavorful marinated mushrooms are stuffed with a soft vegan cheese and topped off with tart, tangy and sweet sundried tomatoes in my Vegan Marinated & Grilled Stuffed Mushrooms.

 In the middle of the night last night, thoughts started coming to me – rolling in like thunderclouds.
 Dark, worrisome, brooding.

 It started with losing my dad and ran the gamut through all of the things I need to get done.
 I started wondering why we as humans occasionally wake in the middle of the night and start worrying.
 For one, we can’t do anything about it at that time and secondly, worrying typically doesn’t accomplish anything other than making us feel terrible.

 Suddenly, I remembered an excerpt about time travel from a book I’m reading called Choose Yourself, by James Altucher.
 Not time travel as in “I want to go back in time to see the dinosaurs”, but as in be in the NOW.
 When you think about the past or the future you are time traveling.

 So I began to have gratitude for what I had RIGHT THEN.
 A warm, comfy bed, my husband snoozing next to me, and my daughter nestled in her bed.
 A roof over our heads.
 Running water.
 An abundance of food, an abundance of knowledge, family and friends, residing in sunny Florida.

 Next I remembered something in this month’s Oprah magazine called 4-7-8 breath.
 You breathe through your nose for 4 counts, hold for 7 counts and exhale from your mouth for 8 counts.
 Repeat.